 The given user rights regulate the access to cell data as well as to selected system operations.
-Jedox stores level 1 and 2 rights objects and users and their passwords in the Jedox OLAP Database system.
+Jedox stores level 1 and 2 rights objects and users and their passwords in the Jedox In-Memory Database system.
 For information on regulating user access to Jedox data, see Administration of User Rights.
-To create a special Jedox administrator account with special/limited access rights, see Admin User Accounts.
+To create a special Jedox administrator account with limited access rights, see Admin User Accounts.

-Requests for a Jedox database can only be made with a valid logon.
-These logons must be adequately protected with passwords.
+Requests for a Jedox database can only be made with a valid login.
+These logins must be adequately protected with passwords.
 The Jedox databases are special CSV files in the directory …\olap\data.
 To avoid unwanted access to these files, this directory should be protected using the existing security options of the operating system and additional encryption algorithms.

 Currently, Jedox users are not automatically prompted to change their password.

-Unprotected connections can be used by any given Jedox user, such as in OLAP-related dialogs (e.g. Paste View).
+Unprotected connections can be used by any given Jedox user, such as in the In-Memory Database-related dialogs (e.g. Paste View).